JPMorgan Coin. Why crypto is clearer than bank

 This is what our mentality is.
 We still believe brands.
 We believe that LeBron will always play in the play-off final (but not this season), and Pepsi and Adidas won’t break our trust.
 Somewhere in this temple of faith, there is an altar for banks.
 Powerful organizations with a quarter of a million employees around the world who sell us houses in mortgages, let us order pizza and pay for an HBO subscription.
 The pizza will be eaten with the new season of “Game of Thrones,” Daenerys will die, and our faith in the banks won’t go nowhere.

 Or nah?
-Let’s look at them on the example of JPMorgan.
+Let’s look at them on the example of JPMorgan crypto.
 Recently, the holding launched a JPM cryptocurrency that crypto-pessimists immediately dubbed the “Ripple Killer.”
 We decided to check the organization’s reputation, imagine that it is a cryptocurrency startup, and decide: to invest, or not to invest?

 Two years after its foundation, as a result of a merger of about thousands of financial institutions, JPMorgan was fined $80 million.
 The reason is non-objective research that the organization has presented to its investors.